dbeck/dbeck.github.io/_posts/2015-10-10-Four-Times-Speedup-By-Throttling.markdown

 woopra: throttlemsgex
 ---

-In my [previous naive experiment](http://dbeck.github.io/simple-TCP-message-performance-in-Elixir/) I realized 22k small messages per second to my Elixir based small message TCP server.
+In my [previous naive experiment](/simple-TCP-message-performance-in-Elixir/) I realized 22k small messages per second to my Elixir based small message TCP server.
 I treat the old post as a baseline and, in my new posts I will experiment with different factors to make this faster.

 These posts are not about the Elixir language or its performance.
 These are about a way to find a good messaging pattern and setup where I can use Elixir in a distributed server environment.
 Over the years I did this a few times in other languages like Ruby, Lua and C++.
 I really want to use Elixir on the server side for a number of reasons so I just need to know what is feasible here.

+**Update**: you may be also interested in the next two posts in this series:

+ - [250k messages per second](/Over-Two-Times-Speedup-By-Better-Elixir-Code/) achieved by better use of Elixir pattern matching
+ - [over 2M messages per second](/Passing-Millions-Of-Small-TCP-Messages-in-Elixir/) achieved by removing the usage of the Task module

 ### Lock step messaging